OE2WNL/nodered_aprs/README.md

 ### Fetch weatherdata from your weatherstation
-This part varies depending what weatherstation you have and how you get the data. i.e. Netatmo has an API to fetch the sensor values.
+This part varies depending what weatherstation you have and how you get the data. i.e. Netatmo has an API to fetch the sensor values, others just query their Arduino with a BMP-180 sensor.
 You need to provide the following sensor values at the given variable's with the given unit: